Getting Started

 • In what setting?

 We recommend groups of 2-5 people.
-Larger groups can be broken up.
+Larger groups can be broken into smaller ones for discussion.

 02